A picture of coins spread out on a table with a green plant growing out of it

 What are a student’s rights under IDEA?

-Every student has the right to a Free Appropriate Public Education (FAPE) in the Least Restrictive Environment (LRE).
-These rights ensure that students with disabilities receive the supports they need at no cost to families and, whenever appropriate, learn alongside their non-disabled peers.
+Every eligible student has the right to a Free Appropriate Public Education (FAPE) in the Least Restrictive Environment (LRE).

-“IDEA ensures every child with a disability receives an appropriate public education,” says Katy Neas, CEO of The Arc of the United States.
+“IDEA ensures every child with a disability receives an appropriate public education,” says Katy Neas.
 “Students are general education students first, but the way they access learning looks different for each child.
 Some master grade-level content with the right supports.
 Others make meaningful progress toward individualized goals.
 Both are success stories under IDEA.”

 Learn more about how The Arc defends these rights: Education Policy & Advocacy